-BTPS users/actors were able to deposit ideas for a project/service (idea deposit) and obtain energy contributed by other actors to implement innovation (energy deposit refers to financial/material resources, knowledge, funds for a business plan or its realization, favourable credit terms or mentorship).
-BTPS can be considered an organizational innovation enabled by the web platform that supported direct interaction between the tourism innovation actors.
+BTPS users/actors were able to deposit ideas for a project/service (idea deposit) and obtain energy contributed by other actors to implement innovation (energy deposit refers to financial/material resources, knowledge, funds for a business plan or its realization, favorable credit terms or mentorship).
+BTPS can be considered an organizational innovation enabled by the web platform that supported the direct interaction between the tourism innovation actors.

 Since its inception, a large number of deposits was published: 1,600 ideas, 600 energies and 1,200 news, analyses and studies.
 The functioning of BTPS was based on the activation of actors’ innovation capabilities via networking, knowledge sharing and co-creation.

 The first major upgrade occurred after BTPS was awarded by the World Tourism Organization in 2009, which encouraged the partners to introduce a new trigger.
 A Snovalec